terryblue99/terryblue99.github.io/_posts/2020-01-07-react_redux_portfolio_project.markdown

 I used Github branches to code and test my application as I developed it and merged those with the master branch when successfully tested.

 I encountered a major problem when testing the completed app.
-It turned out that SQLite3, the default Rails DB, was being locked occasionally when async operations were executing.
+It turned out that SQLite, the default Rails DB, was being locked occasionally when async operations were executing.
 This occurred when a watch or user and related watch records were being deleted and caused the process to fail, leaving behind orphaned watch attachments.

-To solve this problem I converted from the SQLite3 to the MySQL DB (MySQL needs to be installed).
+To solve this problem I converted from the SQLite to the MySQL DB (MySQL needs to be installed).
 I had also upgraded from Rails 5 to Rails 6 which made the conversion so much easier than it could have been otherwise.
 Rails 6 introduced the "[rails db:system:change](https://youtu.be/FlY82Eiyx3o)" command to make for less involved conversions, using all the built-in generators for database.yml and more.

 **HELPERS**